influxdata/docs-v2/content/kapacitor/v1.6/working/flux/_index.md

 and monitoring tasks in Kapacitor.

 ## Before you start
-Before you get started, there are things to consider when using Kapacitor Flux tasks:
+Before you get started with Flux tasks, consider:

 - Kapacitor Flux tasks do not use Kapacitor topics or event handlers.
   You can only send alerts from within a Flux script using Flux notification endpoints.